-Heart disease is common and has many causes, however, some forms of heart disease are considered to be purely genetic.
-Services include coordination of genetic testing to identify the underlying reasons for the heart disease.
-If the cause is found, at-risk family members may be tested as well.
+Heart disease is common and has many causes, however, some forms of heart disease have a genetic or inherited cause.
+Services include coordination of genetic testing to identify the underlying reasons for the heart disease, which may also help identify at-risk family members.
 Common conditions that warrant testing include: arrhythmia syndromes (i.e. Long QT syndrome, catecholaminergic polymorphic ventricular tachycardia, Brugada syndrome), familial and pediatric cardiomyopathies, and connective tissue disorders with aortic involvement (i.e. Marfan syndrome, vascular Ehlers-Danlos syndrome, Loeys-Dietz syndrome).

 Children and adults with personal or family history of some types neurological diseases benefit from evaluation and counseling.
 This type of clinic may overlap with pediatric or general genetics clinic.
 Common reasons to be seen a neurology genetics clinic include: neuromuscular disorders (muscular dystrophies, neuropathies), Huntington's disease, leukodystrophies, family history of hereditary, early-onset Alzheimers disease, other progressive neurological conditions.